Skip to main content

 A new learning model

 Rather than replicating traditional models, the school will adopt a less traditional curriculum, both in format and delivery.
-The approach will differentiate the school from current and costly models of veterinary medical education while bringing innovation in curriculum delivery, operational cost efficiency, affordability and job readiness.
+The approach will differentiate the school from current models of veterinary medical education while bringing innovation in curriculum delivery, operational cost efficiency, affordability and job readiness.

 The curriculum will incorporate core competencies, as appropriate, using a spectrum of contemporary teaching and learning techniques.
 Extensive clinical experiences will begin early in the curriculum through rotations between classroom lectures, clinical observation and practice.
 The approach ensures job readiness for graduates on day one.
-Online, virtual reality, and simulation models will be integral to student learning experiences.
+Virtual reality, and simulation models will be integral to student learning experiences.

 The education and teaching of clinical skills represent the core of knowledge and application of clinical skills for diagnosis, treatment, and control of diseases and for improving animal health and well-being.